pa11y/pa11y-webservice/README.md

 #### `cron`

-*(string)* A crontab which describes when to generate reports for each task in the application.
+*(string)* A crontab which describes when to generate reports for each task.

 Env equivalent: `CRON`.

 #### `numWorkers`

-*(number)* The concurrency limit or number of workers that will be running concurrently on each cron execution.
-Set via a config file or the `NUM_WORKERS` environment variable.
+*(number)* The number of workers that will be running concurrently on each cron execution.

 Env equivalent: `NUM_WORKERS`.

 #### `chromeLaunchConfig` (config file only)

-*(object)* Launch options for the Headless Chrome instance.
-See the [`chromeLaunchConfig`](https://github.com/pa11y/pa11y#chromelaunchconfig-object) documentation for configuration options.
+*(object)* Options to be supplied to the instance of Headless Chrome that Pa11y will create.
+See [`chromeLaunchConfig`](https://github.com/pa11y/pa11y#chromelaunchconfig-object)'s documentation for more information.

 Env equivalent: none.
 This option can only be defined by a file.